dhuppenkothen/machine-learning-tutorial/_episodes/03-Ethics.md

 All machine learning algorithms need *training data*; example data where you know exactly what they are and how they are, e.g., categorized.
 You then show to the algorithm these data, so that when it sees new, unknown examples, it knows what to predict and classify.

 Where do we get that training data from?
-By far the most popular, standard data set used to train image classifiers is called [ImageNet]().
+By far the most popular, standard data set used to train image classifiers is called [ImageNet](http://www.image-net.org).
 The creators of this data set (academics who needed data to help test computer vision algorithms) collected a large number of photos, and then asked people on the internet, through crowdsourcing, to look at each image in turn and attach labels to each category.
 Originally, this was meant to classify objects, not people, but there are people in the data set, and they are labelled.
 Those labels, however, are not objective: any categorization requires a definition of those categories, and when it comes to people, those categories will be influenced by the creators' social and political knowledge and views (and often, also, their ignorance).
-And so the ImageNet categorization contains a number of categories that one would consider neutral, like "child" or "doctor", but it also contains offensive descriptions and racial slurs (for a great investigation of the ImageNet data set, read [Excavating AI: The Politics of Images in Machine Learning Training Sets](excavatingai).
+And so the ImageNet categorization contains a number of categories that one would consider neutral, like "child" or "doctor", but it also contains offensive descriptions and racial slurs (for a great investigation of the ImageNet data set, read [Excavating AI: The Politics of Images in Machine Learning Training Sets][excavatingai].

 These categories are given to a large set of people, who then apply these categories to the images they see.
 They, too, will bring along their biases and prejudices, which in turn leads to images being labelled in ways that are biased.
 And this is the information we feed into the